The Liberal Socialist Canon

 It is indeed true that the great liberal movement of modern times has, in the first instance, benefited the capitalist bourgeoisie, and that the parties which took the name Liberal were, or became in time, nothing but straightforward defenders of capitalism.
 There can, of course, be nothing but enmity between these parties and Social Democracy.
 But with respect to liberalism as a historical movement, socialism is its legitimate heir, not only chronologically, but also intellectually.
 Moreover, this receives practical confirmation in every question of principle on which Social Democracy has had to take a stand.
 Whenever an economic demand in the socialist programme was to be met in a manner, or under circumstances, which appeared seriously to endanger the development of freedom, Social Democracy has never shied away from opposing it.
 For Social Democracy, the defense of civil liberty has always taken precedence over the fulfillment of any economic postulate.
 The aim of all socialist measures, even of those that outwardly appear to be coercive measures, is the development and protection of the free personality.

--The Preconditions of Socialism
+The Preconditions of Socialism

-Eduard Berstein is an important thinker whose work has recently been reintroduced by Elizabeth Anderson and Gary Dorrien amongst others.
+Eduard Bernstein is an important thinker whose work has recently been reintroduced by Elizabeth Anderson and Gary Dorrien, amongst others.
 In his day Bernstein was enormously controversial for arguing that socialism could be achieved through reform rather than direct revolution.
 He also wrote respectfully about Marx, while being critical of orthodox Marxism’s emphasis on economic determinism and ignoring problems with the labor theory of value.
 Bernstein argued that the movement to socialism would be a process rather than a break with liberalism.
-Indeed he claimed that socialism was very much the “heir” of liberalism as an Enlightenment doctrine committed to securing liberty, equality, and solidarity for all politically and economically.
-For Bernstein one could even “call socialism ‘organized liberalism,’ for if we examine more closely the organization that socialism wants, and how it wants them, we will find that what primarily distinguishes them from the superficially similar feudal institutions is their liberalism: their democratic constitution and openness.”
+Indeed, he claimed that socialism was very much the “heir” of liberalism as an Enlightenment doctrine committed to securing liberty, equality, and solidarity for all politically and economically.
+For Bernstein, one could even “call socialism ‘organized liberalism,’ for if we examine more closely the organization that socialism wants, and how it wants them, we will find that what primarily distinguishes them from the superficially similar feudal institutions is their liberalism: their democratic constitution and openness.”
 During the First World War he found himself at the center of further controversies for refusing to endorse the conflict and later highlight German responsibility for helping launch the war.
 None the less he later became one of the chief reference points of movements arguing for democratic socialism and social democracy.

 Carlo Rosselli

 Socialism is nothing more than the logical development, taken to its extreme consequences, of the principle of liberty.
-Socialism, when understood in its fundamental sense and judged by its results – as the concrete movement for the emancipation of the proletariat – is liberalism in action it means that liberty comes into the life of poor people.
+Socialism, when understood in its fundamental sense and judged by its results – as the concrete movement for the emancipation of the proletariat – is liberalism in action; it means that liberty comes into the life of poor people.
 Socialism says the abstract recognition of liberty of conscience and political freedoms for all, though it may represent an essential moment in the development of political theory, is a thing of very limited value when the majority of men, forced to live as a result of circumstances of birth and environment in moral and material poverty, are left without the possibility of appreciating its significance and taking any actual advantage of it.
 Liberty without the accompaniment and support of a minimum of economic autonomy, without emancipation from the grip of pressing material necessity, does not exist for the individual; it is a mere phantasm.

--Liberal Socialism
+Liberal Socialism

-Carlo Rosselli never had time or opportunity to produce grand scholarly work on liberal socialism.
+Carlo Rosselli never had time or opportunity to produce a grand scholarly work on liberal socialism.
 The book which bears that title was written in part while Rosselli was being jailed by the Italian Fascist party.
 He later escaped and died fighting for the Republican cause in the Spanish Civil War.
-Like Bernstein, Rosselli is critical of what he takes to be deterministic and mechanical versions of Marxism-perhaps to a fault.
+Like Bernstein, Rosselli is critical of what he takes to be deterministic and mechanical versions of Marxism—perhaps to a fault.
 Rosselli argues for integrating socialist and liberal principles together; an aspiration he thinks should be natural given their abiding alignment on many issues.
 That many liberals disagreed owes much to their having become “dogmatic” in defending “economic libertarianism” while failing to recognize how the forms of domination that emerge under capitalism limit the liberty of the poor.
 One way to offset this is the “constitutionalization of the factor regime” where workers should enjoy greater basic rights, including to democratic control.
 A very brave man with a forceful style, its a great tragedy that Rosselli’s life and contributions were cut by combat with the authoritarian right.

 The notion that individualism and ‘collectivism’ are the opposite ends of a scale along which states and theories of the state can be arranged, regardless of the stage of social development in which they appear, is superficial and misleading.
 Locke’s individualism, that of an emerging capitalist society, does not exclude but on the contrary demands the supremacy of the state over the individual.
 It is not a question of the more thorough-going the individualism, the less collectivism; rather the more thorough-going the individualism, the more complete the collectivism.

--The Political Theory of Possessive Individualism
+The Political Theory of Possessive Individualism

-C.B Macpherson was a Canadian political theorist best known for his critique of “possessive” forms of individualism, which he argued provided an ideological foundation for classical liberal and neoliberal defenses of capitalism.
+C. B. Macpherson was a Canadian political theorist best known for his critique of “possessive” forms of individualism, which he argued provided an ideological foundation for classical liberal and neoliberal defenses of capitalism.
 These “possessive” commitments underpinned societies characterized by capitalist domination.
 But Macpherson also argued there were forms of liberalism worthy of “retrieval.”
 This included the forms of left-liberalism defended by figures like Mill, which dropped many of the ideological mythologies about property being natural and hard work being the basis of reward.
 Instead they focused on envisioning societies where a “developmental” ethic would replace an “acquisitive” one, and the development of each person’s human powers became the end of social and political policy.
 Such a developmental liberalism would need to be paired with an extension of democracy into the economy and an erosion of plutocratic political forces.

 John Rawls

 Welfare state capitalism also rejects the fair value of the political liberties, and while it has some concern for equality of opportunity, the policies necessary to achieve that are not followed.
 It permits very large inequalities in the ownership of real property (productive assets and natural resources) so that the control of the economy and much of political life rests in few hands.
-And although, as the name ‘welfare-state capitalism’ suggest, welfare provisions may be quite generous and guarantee a decent social minimum covering the basic needs, a principle of reciprocity to regulate economic and social inequalities is not recognized… This leaves… property owning democracy and liberal socialism: their ideal descriptions include arrangements designed to satisfy the two principles of justice.
+And although, as the name ‘welfare-state capitalism’ suggest, welfare provisions may be quite generous and guarantee a decent social minimum covering the basic needs, a principle of reciprocity to regulate economic and social inequalities is not recognized … This leaves … property owning democracy and liberal socialism: their ideal descriptions include arrangements designed to satisfy the two principles of justice.

--Justice As Fairness: A Restatement
+Justice As Fairness: A Restatement

 If Mill was the most important liberal thinker of the 19th century, Rawls was the most important liberal thinker of the 20th.
 It is quite telling that the two most important liberal thinkers of two centuries either argued that only socialism could realize the aspirations of liberalism, or expressed enormous sympathy for it.
 Rawls’ Theory of Justice was often taken to be a defense of the mid-century welfare state.
 He later rejected that interpretation, holding that welfare states still permitted too many inequalities; especially economic inequalities that fed into unequal political power.
 Rawls argued that only a property owning democracy or liberal socialist regime could satisfy his two principles of justice.

 In the Lectures on Political Philosophy Rawls rejects command economic socialism while defending the importance of learning from Marx.
-He calls liberal socialism an “illuminating an worthwhile view” with four key elements: 1) a constitutional democratic political regime, with the fair value of the political liberties , 2) a system of competitive markets, ensured by law as necessary, 3) a scheme of worker-owned business, or, in part, also public-owned through stock shares, and managed by elected firm-chosen managers, 4) property system establishing a widespread and a more or less even distribution of the means of production and natural resources.
-These Rawlsian arguments for liberal socialism have proven influential on contemporary thinkers like William Edmunson, Elizabeth Anderson, Daniel Chandler and more.
+He calls liberal socialism an “illuminating and worthwhile view” with four key elements: 1) a constitutional democratic political regime, with the fair value of the political liberties, 2) a system of competitive markets, ensured by law as necessary, 3) a scheme of worker-owned business, or, in part, also public-owned through stock shares, and managed by elected firm-chosen managers, 4) property system establishing a widespread and a more or less even distribution of the means of production and natural resources.
+These Rawlsian arguments for liberal socialism have proven influential on contemporary thinkers like William Edmundson, Elizabeth Anderson, Daniel Chandler and more.

 Chantal Mouffe

 What is important, whatever the name, is the recognition that ‘democracy’ is the hegemonic signifier around which the diverse struggles are articulated and that political liberalism is not discarded.
-An appropriate term could be “liberal socialism” by which Norberto Bobbio refers to a social formation that combines liberal-democratic institutions and an economic framework with several socialist characteristics….Envisaged in such a way, the project of the radicalization of democracy shares some characteristics with social democracy before its conversion to social liberalism, but it is not a simple return to the postwar compromise between capital and labour.
+An appropriate term could be “liberal socialism” by which Norberto Bobbio refers to a social formation that combines liberal-democratic institutions and an economic framework with several socialist characteristics … Envisaged in such a way, the project of the radicalization of democracy shares some characteristics with social democracy before its conversion to social liberalism, but it is not a simple return to the postwar compromise between capital and labour.

--For A Left Populism
+For A Left Populism

 The Belgian political theorist Chantal Mouffe has been arguing for an agonistic form of liberal socialism for many decades now.
 In this she is deeply inspired by the Italian thinker Norberto Bobbio, who published influential revaluations of the relationship between liberalism and socialism throughout the late 20th century.
 Mouffe’s own liberal socialism is far more political than the others.
 She argues that countering the hegemony of reactionary movements will mean organizing a “populist” left aligned by commitments to democratize many different areas of life.
 Mouffe claims this will mean “political liberalism” must be rescued from “economic liberalism” through a realization that we cannot have a society of free equal citizens where capitalism is dominant.
 Influenced by Carl Schmitt and others, she encourages liberal socialism to not be afraid of a language of opposition to “enemies” or radical rhetoric.
 While her programme is relatively unspecified, Mouffe provides valuable insights into the politics behind the political theory of liberal socialism.